 =VLOOKUP(F4,$B$16:$C$18,2,FALSE)

-- Drag down the Fill Handle
+- Drag down the Fill Handle to copy the formula to the cells below.

-- Select the range G4:G13 and then go to the Home tab >> Conditional Formatting dropdown >> Icon Sets dropdown >> More Rules.
+- Go to the Home tab >> Conditional Formatting dropdown >> Icon Sets dropdown >> More Rules.

-- Choose the Format all cells based on their values option and select the following
+- Choose the Format all cells based on their values option and select the following:

 Green Symbol